Office of Secure Transportation: Monitoring

 The OST operates a nationwide communications system located in Albuquerque, New Mexico.
-This system, known as the Transportation and Emergency Control Center (TECC), monitors the status and location of shipments and maintains real-time communications 24-hours a day with every convoy.
+This system, known as the Transportation and Emergency Control Center (TECC), monitors the status and location of shipments and maintains real-time communications 24 hours a day with every convoy.
 TECC is the first line in the support of convoys.

 Through an active liaison program, the DOE maintains an emergency contact directory of federal and state response organizations located throughout the contiguous United States.
 During a convoy emergency, an open communications line is established and maintained between the control center and the appropriate state agencies.
 This way a continuous update of information from the scene can be relayed to the responding units.

 OST has established procedures should a law enforcement officer stop an OST vehicle.
 The liaison program provides law enforcement officers information to assist them in recognizing one of these vehicles should it be involved in an accident and what actions to take in conjunction with the actions of the federal agents.

-In the case of emergency event that threatened the cargo of an OST safeguards shipment, DOE would declare a National Security Area (NSA), which temporarily places an area under effective control of the DOE/NNSA.
+In the case of an emergency event that threatened the cargo of an OST safeguards shipment, DOE would declare a National Security Area (NSA), which temporarily places an area under the effective control of the DOE/NNSA.
 A National Security Area is defined as an area established within the United States and used for the purpose of safeguarding classified, sensitive, and/or restricted data to protect DOE/NNSA equipment and/or material.
 The CCIC at the scene will define the boundary, mark it with a physical barrier, and post warning signs.
-The declaration of a National Security Area does not relieve state and local authorities of their responsibilities for the area surrounding the NSA, to include evacuations or other protective actions as needed.
+The declaration of a National Security Area does not relieve state and local authorities of their responsibilities for the area surrounding the NSA, including evacuations or other protective actions as needed.